stevegray12/NUnitRetryOnException/README.md

 # NUnitRetryOnException
-NUnit extension that catches exceptions and allows the test to be retried use-sing the NUnit Retry Option; Very useull for Selenium UI automated test.
+NUnit extension that catches exceptions and allows the test to be retried using the NUnit Retry Attribute; Very useful for Selenium UI automated tests.

 ## Instructions for Use
 Get the package from Nuget

     [Test]
     [RetryOnException(ListOfExceptions = new[] { typeof(Exception)})]
-    //Retry
     [Retry(5)]
     public void Test()
     {
+        ...
     }

-###Examplees of exceptions
+###Examples of exceptions
 [RetryOnException(ListOfExceptions = new[] { typeof(NotSupportedException), typeof(NullReferenceException) })]